-Both Security Hub and Guard Duty have a concept of a “Master” and “Member” account.
-The master account will receive data for all member accounts that are enrolled in it.
-A best practice is to enable your security audit account to be the master where your security team has read-only access to it.
+Both Security Hub and Guard Duty have a concept of a “management” and “member” account.
+The management account will receive data for all member accounts that are enrolled in it.
+A best practice is to enable your security audit account to be the management where your security team has read-only access to it.
 In addition to enabling these tools, setup notifications to ensure that you receive alerts as they occur.
 Develop a process per alert to handle incident response and over time automate your responses.

 Note that these steps need to be repeated in each region you wish to monitor.